 The Fresno Transformative Climate Communities Collaborative (Collaborative) was a participatory process used to promote and nurture creative project ideas, develop local criteria to define the type of catalytic and collective impact projects should have, and provide the City with direction on the proposal of integrated projects to include in the application for TCC funding.
 Anyone who lived, worked, or owned property in the community area consisting of Chinatown, Downtown and Southwest Fresno was encouraged to participate.
 The Collaborative met regularly from July 2017 through October 2017 and resulted in an active, engaged, 165-member Community Steering Committee.
-Collectively, this was the largest participatory budgeting process in the City of Fresno's history, and engaged residents in decision-making processes about projects in their community to an unprecedented extent.
+Collectively, this was the largest participatory budgeting process about projects in their community to an unprecedented extent.
 The City was awarded \$66.5 million in grant funding for the Project that was created and supported by community residents.
 A key element in the success of the Project is a CEP that creates a framework for meaningful engagement throughout the project.

 On February 28, 2019, the City Council approved the Master Grant Agreement to implement the Project to include a comprehensive Community Engagement Plan (CEP).
 Through a community process, the Community Engagement Plan was approved by SGC on October 23, 2019 (Appendix A).
-According to the CEP, tasks and sub-tasks were created in 6 different categories to accomplish the goals outlined within the CEP.
+According to the CEP, tasks and sub-tasks were created in six different categories to accomplish the goals outlined within the CEP.
 This Request for Qualifications is for the Community Coordination Category where a Community Partner Agency will be hired to implement the tasks and sub-tasks identified in the scope of services that will facilitate community engagement for Transform Fresno throughout the five year grant term.